-Lamont-Doherty Earth Observatory, Columbia University, Palisades, New York, USA Adnet Systems, Inc, Bethesda, Maryland, USA Earth Science Division, NASA Goddard Space Flight Center, Greenbelt, Maryland, USA Cooperative Institute for Meteorological Satellite Studies, University of Wisconsin, Madison, Wisconsin, USA Scripps Institution of Oceanography, University of California San Diego, San Diego, California, USA Correspondence: Robert Pincus (Robert.Pincus@columbia.edu)
+Lamont-Doherty Earth Observatory, Columbia University, Palisades, New York, USA

+Adnet Systems, Inc, Bethesda, Maryland, USA

+Earth Science Division, NASA Goddard Space Flight Center, Greenbelt, Maryland, USA

+Cooperative Institute for Meteorological Satellite Studies, University of Wisconsin, Madison, Wisconsin, USA

+Scripps Institution of Oceanography, University of California San Diego, San Diego, California, USA

+Correspondence: Robert Pincus (Robert.Pincus@columbia.edu)

 Abstract.
-This paper describes a new global dataset of cloud properties observed by MODIS relying on the current (collection 6.1) processing of MODIS data and produced to facilitate comparison with results from the MODIS simulator.
+This paper describes a new global dataset of cloud properties observed by MODIS relying on the current (collection 6.1) processing of MODIS data and produced to facilitate comparison with results from the MODIS observational proxy used in climate models.
 The dataset merges observations from the two MODIS instruments into a single netCDF file.
-Statistics (mean, standard deviation, number of observations) are accumulated over daily and monthly time scales on an equal-angle grid for viewing and illu-
+Statistics (mean, standard deviation, number of observations) are accumulated over daily and monthly time scales on an equal-

-- 5 mination geometry, cloud detection, cloud-top pressure, and cloud properties (optical thickness, effective particle size, water path) partitioned by thermodynamic phase and an assessment as to whether the underlying observations come from fully-or partly-cloudy pixels.
+- 5 angle grid for viewing and illumination geometry, cloud detection, cloud-top pressure, and cloud properties (optical thickness, effective particle size, water path) partitioned by thermodynamic phase and an assessment as to whether the underlying observations come from fully- or partly-cloudy pixels.
 Similarly partitioned joint histograms are available for (1) optical thickness and cloud-top pressure, (2) optical thickness and particle size, and (3) cloud water path and particle size.
 Differences with standard data products, caveats for data use, and guidelines for comparison to the MODIS simulator are described.
-The Document Object Identifier - 10 (DOI) for the daily data is 10.5067/MODIS/MCD06COSP\D3\MODIS.061; the DOI for the monthly data is 10.5067/MOD-IS/MCD06COSP\M3\MODIS.061.
+Data - 10 are available on daily (NASA, 2022a, doi:10.5067/MODIS/MCD06COSP\D3\MODIS.062) and monthly (NASA, 2022b, doi:10.5067/MODIS/MCD06COSP\M3\MODIS.062) timescales.